ai4earthscience/neurips-2020-workshop/index.md

 Speakers and Authors, please reference [the speakers page](https://ai4earthscience.github.io/neurips-2020-workshop/speakers) for up-to-date information on your submissions and talks.

+Check out our [Tentative Schedule](https://www.nips.cc/Conferences/2020/ScheduleMultitrack?event=16105#:~:text=NeurIPS%202020&text=Our%20workshop%20proposal%20AI%20for,learning%20and%20deep%20learning%20communities) to learn more about streaming times and Q&A sessions.

 ## Ways to Contact Us: